19 Fantastic Books Set in New York

 My entire family enjoyed this delightful tale of the siblings trying to win their landlord over so they don’t have to leave home.
 It was full of all the antics you would expect of a big family. ⁣

-Why We Love This Book: We love that the Vanderbeekers’ story normalizes city living and a bi-racial family – something that’s hard to find in many children’s book series.
+I love that the Vanderbeekers’ story normalizes city living and a bi-racial family – something that’s hard to find in many children’s book series.
 You will fall in love with this cast of characters and as the series progresses you’ll come to regard them as family.

 percy jackson